Code-Institute-Submissions/Pretro-MS3_Travelbook_AprResub/README.md

 2. As a user, i must be able to easy navigate through the different pages of the site.

-3. As a user, i want to be able to register an account and a profile.
+3. As a user, i want to be able to register an account.

 4. As a user, i want the process of registration to be simple.

 5. As a user, i want to be able to easily log in to the site.

-6. As a user, i want to be able to administer travel journal stories.
+6. As a user, i want to be able to manage my travel journal information in an easy way.

 7. As a user, i want to be able to add travel journal stories.